First circle of mentors

 - Take part in one of the Graduate Campus workshops.

-- Contact the Graduate Campus to arrange a personal appointment with our career development specialist (email@example.com).
+- Contact the Graduate Campus to arrange a personal appointment with our career development specialists (email@example.com).

 - Women at the early stages of their academic career can get support through the UNIL Equal Opportunities Office (e.g. PROWD programme) and participate in the mentoring programme Réseau romand de mentoring pour femmes.